avo-hq/docs/src/2.0/associations.md

 ### Discreet pagination

-By default, `has_many` shows the pagination options and details.
+By default, `has_and_belongs_to_many` shows the pagination options and details.
 If you want to hide the pagination information when there are less than one page of records you need to add the `discreet_pagination: true` option.

 ### Searchable `has_many`